 - 3. Open a word-processing document, and then select Edit > Paste. - 4.
-Save the document. - You can back up your information to an optional external hard drive, a network drive, or discs. - When backing up to discs, use any of the following types of discs (purchased separately): CD-R, CD-RW, DVD+R, DVD-R, or DVD±RW.
-The discs you use will depend on the type of optical drive installed in your computer. - NOTE: DVDs store more information than CDs, so using them for backup reduces the number of recovery discs required. - When backing up to discs, number each disc before inserting it into the optical drive of the computer.
+Save the document. - You can back up your information to an external hard drive, a network drive, or discs. - When backing up to discs, use any of the following types of discs (purchased separately): CD-R, CD-RW, DVD+R, DVD+R DL, DVD-R, DVD-R DL, or DVD±RW.
+The discs you use will depend on the type of external optical drive connected to your computer.